Home

 After 6 to 8 weeks it was time for them to move and they chose who they sat with.
 They couldn't sit beside, across from or diagonally across from a person in their last group.

 They also had to give me their seating plan and where the group would be sitting in the room.
-I had the final say of changing someone around if I felt there might be some issues(e.g. too friendly with each other, or couldn't see the front of the class).
+I had the final say of changing someone around if I felt that there might be some issues(e.g. too friendly with each other, or couldn't see the front of the class).

 When all the seating plans were in, students could move.
 They were now working with new classmates and seeing the class from a different perspective.